Page Content

 Didactic training

 Didactic conferences are held on a daily basis for one hour, prior to the initiation of the day's operative calendar.
 Conferences are held in the neurosurgery department at Mayo Clinic and resident attendance is mandatory.
-A typical weekly schedule includes:
+This is a typical weekly schedule.

 Neurosurgery Grand Rounds — Monday